noahcao/Pixel2Mesh/README.md

 1. `git submodule update --init` to get [Neural Renderer](https://github.com/daniilidis-group/neural_renderer) ready.
 2. `python setup.py install` in directory [external/chamfer](external/chamfer) and `external/neural_renderer` to compile the modules.

-### Configuration

-You should specify your configuration in a `yml` file, which can override default settings in [options.py](options.py).
-We provide some examples in the [experiments](experiments) directory.
-If you just want to look around, you don't have to change everything.
-Options provided in [experiments/default](experiments/default) are everything you need.

 ### Datasets

 We use [ShapeNet](https://www.shapenet.org/) for model training and evaluation.
 The official tensorflow implementation provides a subset of ShapeNet for it, you can download it [here](https://drive.google.com/drive/folders/131dH36qXCabym1JjSmEpSQZg4dmZVQid).
 Extract it and link it to `data_tf` directory as follows.
 Before that, some meta files [here](https://drive.google.com/file/d/16d9druvCpsjKWsxHmsTD5HSOWiCWtDzo/view?usp=sharing) will help you establish the folder tree, demonstrated as follows.